entzyeung/uk-property-analysis/mini-reports/README.md

 ## Conclusion

-This mini report provides a quick yet comprehensive snapshot of the UK property market trends.
-By combining automated data collection, processing, and bilingual visualization, the report makes it easy to track and understand market dynamics.
+This mini report serves as a demo of the final output of the wider data analysis pipeline.
+By combining automated data collection, processing, and bilingual visualization, the mini report makes it easy understand what the wider project is doing.

 For any questions or further details, please contact **Lorentz Yeung**.

----

-Feel free to modify this README to better suit your needs or to add any additional information.